holtenko/Leetcoding/README.md

 Given "abcabcbb", the answer is "abc", which the length is 3.
 Given "bbbbb", the answer is "b", with the length of 1.
 Given "pwwkew", the answer is "wke", with the length of 3.
 Note that the answer must be a substring, "pwke" is a subsequence and not a substring.

+### 19. Remove Nth Node From End of List
+Given a linked list, remove the nth node from the end of list and return its head.

+For example,
+   Given linked list: 1->2->3->4->5, and n = 2.
+   After removing the second node from the end, the linked list becomes 1->2->3->5.
+*Note:*
+Given n will always be valid.
+Try to do this in one pass.